 4. Submits, here

-This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in our journals, including the authors, the editors, the peer-reviewers and the publisher (Politeknik Negeri Tanah Laut ).
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in our journals, including the authors, the editors, the peer-reviewers, and the publisher (Politeknik Negeri Tanah Laut ).
+This statement is based on COPE's Best Practice Guidelines for Journal Editors.

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed JE Journals is an essential building block in the development of a coherent and respected network of knowledge.
-It is a direct reflection of the quality of the work of the authors and the institutions that support them.
-Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the authors, the journal editors, the peer reviewers, the publisher and the society.
+The publication of an article in a peer-reviewed JE journal is an essential building block in developing a coherent and respected knowledge network.
+It directly reflects the quality of the authors' work and the institutions that support them.
+Moreover, peer-reviewed articles support and embody the scientific method.
+It is therefore essential to agree upon standards of expected ethical behavior for all parties involved in publishing: the authors, the journal editors, the peer reviewers, the publisher, and the society.

-Politeknik Negeri Tanah Laut as publisher of this Journal takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
-We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, the Politeknik Negeri Tanah Laut, JE and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.
+Politeknik Negeri Tanah Laut, as this journal's publisher, takes its duties of guardianship over all stages of publishing, and we recognize our ethical and other responsibilities.
+We are committed to ensuring that advertising, reprint, or other commercial revenue has no impact or influence on editorial decisions.
+In addition, the Politeknik Negeri Tanah Laut, JE, and Editorial Board will assist in communications with other journals or publishers where this is useful and necessary.